-- a) Report incident to the installation Reporting Point of Contact (RPOC) or local Military Police.
-The # is: 785-239-6767. - b) Notify the appropriate CYS program director after notification to RPOC. - c) Report the incident to State Child Abuse Hotline (if required by state law/host nation agreement).
+- a) Report incident to the installation Military Police at 785-239-6767 and to the State Child Abuse Hotline at 800-922-5330. - b) Notify the appropriate CYS program director after notification to RPOC.

 DoD Child Abuse and Safety Violation Hotline Posters are placed in visible and high traffic areas throughout all CYS facilities and FCC homes should a parent/guardian/staff need to report incidents of suspected abuse.
 DoD Child Abuse and Safety Violation Hotline number is: CONUS: 1-877-790-1197 or OCONUS: 703-604-2547 (call collect).